What’s a nice Chemist/Biochemist like me doing in the Melbourne Dental School?

 "I was involved in the early scale-up production and analysis of the product that would later become Recaldent.
 I left that job to pursue another interest but was enticed back in 2002 by an offer from Dr Laila Huq that was too good to refuse.
 I was made permanent in 2004 and have been working at the Dental Laboratories at the Bio 21 Institute since 2006.

-Demonstrating the principles of RP-HPLC to Prof. Eric Reynolds and the founder(?) of the GC Corporation that markets Tooth Mousse (2014).
+Demonstrating the principles of RP-HPLC to Prof. Eric Reynolds and Mr Makoto Nakao, President of GC Corporation that markets Tooth Mousse (2014).

 One of the major successes from the research carried out at the Melbourne Dental School is the development of the product Recaldent™.
 Recaldent is a unique ingredient derived from naturally occurring protein found in cows’ milk.
 Recaldent helps to strengthen teeth by delivering calcium and phosphate to the enamel to remineralise the areas that have been affected by plaque bacteria.
 Recaldent is the active ingredient in Tooth Mousse ™ and other dental products.